-The fourth verse of the Psalm figures prominently in the Letter - “Yahweh has sworn and will not repent, YOU SHALL BE A PRIEST FOREVERMORE AFTER THE ORDER OF MELCHIZEDEK.”
+The fourth verse of the Psalm also figures prominently in the Letter - “Yahweh has sworn and will not repent, YOU SHALL BE A PRIEST FOREVERMORE AFTER THE ORDER OF MELCHIZEDEK.”

-And this again contrasts with the old Aaronic priesthood and Levitical sacrifices that required an endless cycle of new priests and repeated animal sacrifices due to humanity’s weakness and mortality, and the inability of animal sacrifices to purify sins.
+This again contrasts his priesthood and one-time sacrifice with the old Aaronic priesthood and its animal sacrifices that required an endless cycle of new priests and repeated sacrifices due to humanity’s weakness and mortality, and the inability of animal blood to purify sins.

 The “Son” occupies his office permanently because of his endless resurrection life.
-In other words, his life and exalted status as our “High Priest” endure because of his resurrection.
+In other words, his life and exalted status as our “High Priest” endure because of his bodily resurrection.

 The prophesied priesthood “after the order of Melchizedek” differs significantly from the Aaronic priesthood.
-Rather than one generation of priests after another, along with repeated animal sacrifices, his priesthood is based on his ONCE-FOR-ALL SACRIFICE and his endless resurrection life.
+Rather than one generation of priests after another, along with repeated animal sacrifices, this priesthood is based on his ONCE-FOR-ALL SACRIFICE and his endless resurrection life.

-And one consequence is that he now possesses the priesthood “unchangeable,” or more accurately, “not transmissible.”
+One consequence is that he now possesses the priesthood “unchangeable,” or more accurately, “not transmissible.”
 In other words, unlike the Aaronic priesthood, the “Son” is the one and only High Priest “after the order of Melchizedek.”
 There will never be another.